EngineerGuy314/JAWBONE/README.md

 ![jawbone2_sm](https://github.com/user-attachments/assets/06095d34-4753-4ac4-a2d6-6d9f3f5e12ee)

 fully assemble tracker weights only 2.2 gram!
+This is an early rev without USB connector.
+Current version has a breakaway USB-C connector for config and programming.